(323) 310-1137 Menu

 While we do not advocate Caesarean sections, which should be considered with your OB/GYN based on your medical history and the health of your baby, Caesarean sections performed prior to labor do protect the sphincter of the mother and prevent fecal incontinence.
 Caesareans during labor protect the sphincter but do not always prevent fecal incontinence, which indicates that nerve damage can occur during birth and may affect the ability to control waste functions.

-Anal Incontinence Treatment Los Angeles
+Anal Incontinence Surgery

 Schedule a Consultation